 Workplace pressure is the leading source of stress among employees.
 One study found that 34 percent of workers reported suffering from “extreme levels of stress” from their places of work.
 Another publication by the Behavioral Science & Policy Association indicated that working long hours decreases a person’s life expectancy by around 20 percent.

 Employees who feel stressed due to overworking have a high rate of absenteeism and are more likely to make expensive mistakes.

-Overworking employees hurts their morale and increases turnover.
-It also hurts your company in the long run since burnt-out employees are likely to share the bad experience with the outside world.
+Overworking hurts morale and increases turnover.
+It also hurts your company in the long run since burnt-out workers are likely to share the bad experience with the outside world.

 Without a doubt, pay raise may help retain employees.
 However, it’s not always about the money.
 Employees need to feel recognized, valued, and appreciated.
 They want to continuously learn and grow within their current workplace.
 They care about your company’s success as much as they care about their happiness and wellbeing.